Kontorhausviertel Hamburg Walk

-Today, a good 240 Kontorhäuser are still preserved, they are located throughout the centre of Hamburg.
+Today, a good 240 Kontorhäuser are still preserved, they are located throughout downtown Hamburg.
 Behind many a door, imposing entrance areas and staircases are hidden – sometimes even a paternoster still runs.
-Only when walking through the Kontorhausviertel, however, does one feel the uniqueness of this ensemble of brick expressionism, which is also internationally unparalleled.
+Only when walking through the Kontorhausviertel, however, one feels the uniqueness of this ensemble of brick expressionism, which is also internationally unparalleled.

 Domplatz and Hamburg's beginnings

-Here on this elevated site, on an old trade route, lay the nucleus of Hamburg, the Hammaburg.
-About 1,200 years ago, the city still could still fit on this square, hardly imaginable.
+Here on this elevated site was on an old trade route the nucleus of Hamburg, the Hammaburg.
+About 1,200 years ago, the city still fit on this place, hardly imaginable.
 One was protected from high water and could see who was approaching the settlement.

-The city was burned down and rebuilt many times.
-The plastic „corner stones“ that can be seen in the square today represent the pillars of St. Mary’s Cathedral, built in the Middle Ages.
+Multiple times the city was burned down and rebuilt.
+The plastic ashlars that can be seen in the square today represent the pillars of St. Mary’s Cathedral, built in the Middle Ages.
 The cathedral was demolished in 1805 and the imposing building of the Johanneum, a Hamburg school for scholars, was subsequently built on the square.
 After World War II, archaeological excavations were carried out on the square, but only recently was the final evidence found that the nucleus of Hamburg was located here.

 Around the Domplatz today

-If you look around the Domplatz today while walking through the Kontorhaus District, the first thing that catches your eye is the Petrikirche, (St. Peter’s Church) the oldest of Hamburg’s five main churches.
+If you look around the Domplatz today while walking through the Kontorhausviertel, the first thing that catches your eye is the Petrikirche, the oldest of Hamburg’s five main churches.
 In the basement of the bakery further to the right, one finds excavations from the 12th century.
-Here you can have a coffee amidst the remains of the old walls.
+Here you can have a coffee amidst the old wall remains.
 Opposite is the building of the ZEIT, where Helmut Schmidt had his office as editor until his death.